Live Events

 Event Status in the Table

-Section titled “Event Status in the Table”Each live event shows a status tag next to the channel type in the table:
+Section titled “Event Status in the Table”Each live event shows a status tag next to its name in the table:

 | Tag | Meaning |